noramxiao/Astro-Party/README.md

 3. End Screen: Display scores and winner, option to restart with same settings or return to main menu.

 **Graphics:**
-- Sprites for spaceships, bullets, pilots, and obstacles such as planets in the arena.
+- Vector graphics spaceships, bullets, and pilots (things that rotate).
-- No vector graphics needed for now
+- Sprites for obstacles, borders (things that don't rotate).
 - Animation for spaceship movement and shooting.

 ## Section 2: Feature Set